txtatech/qros-storage/README.md

             }
         },
         "files": {
-            "code": "{\"chunks\": [\"H4sIABNqGGUC_4S4<--...This is the gziped, base64 encoded and chunked data of the 'hivesigner.js-master.zip' file...written in a JSON file as chunks.", "metadata": {
+            "code": "{\"chunks\": [\"H4sIABNqGGUC_4S4<--...This is the gziped, base64 encoded and chunked data of the 'qros-dna.zip' file...written in a JSON file as chunks.", "metadata": {
                 "metadata": {
                     "version": "1.0",